 What is Riak?

 Riak is a distributed database designed to deliver maximum data availability by distributing data across multiple servers.
 As long as your Riak client can reach one Riak server, it should be able to write data.

-Riak is used as an eventually consistent system in that the data you want to read should remain available in most failure scenarios, although it may not be the most up-to-date version of that data.
+When Riak is used as an eventually consistent system, the data that you want to read should remain available in most failure scenarios, although it may not be the most up-to-date version of that data.